Low-is/ETL_with_HiveQL/README.md

 # ETL Project with HiveQL: Simulated Variant Data Warehouse
 Simulate ingestion of genomic variant data from CSV files --> transform and standardize --> load into Hive tables --> run analytical queries using HiveQL

+## Project Summary
 This project demonstrates an end-to-end ETL workflow for genomic variant data using Hive on Hadoop, simulating a real-world bioinformatics data engineering scenario.

+Variant interpretation refers to the process of analyzing DNA sequence changes (variants) to determine their potential clinical significance.
+According to the standards and guidelines established by the American College of Medical Genetics and Genomics (ACMG), variants are are classified into five categories: pathogenic, likely pathogenic, uncertain significance, likely benign, and benign ([RICHARDS et al., 2015](https://www.acmg.net/docs/Standards_Guidelines_for_the_Interpretation_of_Sequence_Variants.pdf)).

 Using a Dockerized big data environment (based on the big-data-europe/docker-hive stack), the following is performed: